ludwig-ai/ludwig/examples/llm_base_model_dequantization/README.md

 ## Bonus

-If desired, Ludwig can alsopush the new dequantized model weights straight to huggingface hub!
+If desired, you can also use Ludwig to push the new dequantized model weights straight to HuggingFace hub!

 ```python
 from ludwig.utils.hf_utils import upload_folder_to_hfhub